Skip to content

 A partnership between the Bernardsville Jaycees and the Exchange Club of Morristown sponsored the Coaster Derby.
 The derby moved to Morristown as the Bernardsville event didn’t meet the required 50 registrants.

-A photo collection of soap box derby cars in preparation to the 1962 Coaster Derby on Mills Street in Morristown, New Jersey.
+A photo collection of soap box derby cars in preparation for the 1962 Coaster Derby on Mills Street in Morristown, New Jersey.

 A friend of the Mr. Local History Project sent in these photos she purchased as part of an online collection.

-The 5th year of the area event on June 22, 1963, the Morristown- Somerset Hills Jaycee-Chevrolet Soap Box Derby (Coaster Derby) winner was Robin Armstrong of Bedminster, New Jersey.
-24 racers participated.
-Robins brother Patrick Armstrong had won the 1961 derby held in Bernardsville.
-Both went on to race at the national championship in Akron, Oho.
+In the fifth year of the area event, on June 22, 1963, the Morristown—Somerset Hills Jaycee-Chevrolet Soap Box Derby (Coaster Derby) winner was Robin Armstrong of Bedminster, New Jersey.
+Twenty-four racers participated.
+Robin’s brother Patrick Armstrong had won the 1961 derby held in Bernardsville.
+Both went on to race at the national championship in Akron, Ohio.

 The June 22,1963 winner of the Morristown- Somerset Hills Coaster Soap Box Derby winner was Robin Armstrong of River Road in Bedminster, New Jersey that was held on Mills Street in the Speedwell section of Morristown.